explosion/curated-transformers/docs/source/quantization.rst

 These classes can be used to specify the configuration for quantizing model parameters using the ``bitsandbytes`` library.

-.. autoclass:: curated_transformers.quantization.bnb.config.Dtype4Bit
+.. autoclass:: curated_transformers.quantization.bnb.Dtype4Bit
    :members:

-.. autoclass:: curated_transformers.quantization.bnb.config.BitsAndBytesConfig
+.. autoclass:: curated_transformers.quantization.bnb.BitsAndBytesConfig
    :members: